EXTENDING NEW NARRATIVES

 Authors

 Olivia Branscum is a PhD student in Philosophy at Columbia University.
-She is co-producer of the ENN New Voices podcast
+She was previously a co-producer of the ENN New Voices podcast

 Haley Brennan is a PhD student in Philosophy at Princeton University.
-She is co-producer of the ENN New Voices podcast
+She was previously co-producer of the ENN New Voices podcast

 Matheus Mazzochi is an undergraduate Philosophy major at Simon Fraser University.
 His posts are signed MM.